nuffin/tmux-menus/README.md

 command line.

-If `@menus_log_file` is defined, either in the tmux conf, or hardcoded in `scripts/helpers.sh` arround line 295, you can use logging like this:
+If `@menus_log_file` is defined, either in the tmux conf, or hardcoded in `scripts/helpers.sh` around line 295, you can use logging like this:

 ```bash
 log_it "foo is now [$foo]"